FlowExtractAPI/loom-video-scraper/README.md

 - **Permissions**: Verify sharing permissions with content creator

 ### **Performance Issues**
+- **Download URL timeout**: If you see timeout on long videos, increase `pollMultiplier` (e.g. from `0.02` to `0.05`).
+Loom prepares downloads asynchronously and longer videos need more preparation time.
 - **Memory errors**: Increase memory allocation for video downloads
 - **Large folders**: Split into smaller batches
 - **Slow processing**: Check network connection and Loom server status